 To qualify for tax-free distributions on investment earnings in a Roth IRA or Roth 403(b), you need to satisfy specific IRS rules.
 In general, you must have funds in the account for at least five years and wait until you’re 59 ½ or older to make withdrawals to avoid paying taxes on them.
 There are also certain provisions for withdrawing the money in the event of your disability or death.
 However, the rules are complicated, so consider checking with a CPA before taking a distribution.

 You may owe taxes when you take distributions from an IRA or a 403(b).
 Discuss your plans with a CPA to avoid unpleasant surprises.

-403(b) plans typically offer a menu of investments for plan participants to choose from.
-Those investments often consist of mutual funds or similar products with risk profiles ranging from conservative to aggressive.
+403(b) plans typically offer a menu of mutual funds and annuities for plan participants to choose from.
+Those investments may have risk profiles ranging from conservative to aggressive.

 Which Is Right For You?